anomix-zk/anomix-network/docs/README.md

 <img src="./pic/anomix_logo.jpg" style="border-radius: 20px">

 # Description
 Anomix Network, formerly called 'Shadow' in zkApp Builders Program 1,  is a zk-zkRollup layer2 solution on Mina, focusing on Privacy&Scalablility.
-It grows up alongside with the upgrade of SnarkyJS.
+It grows up alongside with the upgrade of o1js.

     Website: https://www.anomix.xyz/